In Warlock Zone IV, a villager will reference the Konami Code by telling the player:

 The Japanese version of the game had some content that was cut when it was released overseas.
-In Warlock zone 3, there was a show consisting of Ebisumaru (Dr. Yang) dancing around and farting at the end.
-And in Warlock Zone 6, there was a Geisha Strip Club with an accessible strip show, although there is no explicit nudity.
+In Warlock Zone III, there was a show consisting of Ebisumaru (Dr. Yang) dancing around and farting at the end.
+And in Warlock Zone VI, there was a Geisha Strip Club with an accessible strip show, although there is no explicit nudity.

 In the Game Center, for $100 players can play a modified version of the first level of Gradius.